w3c/wcag3/guidelines/groups/input-operation/input-operation/content-on-hover-or-keyboard-focus.md

 :::

 :::note
-Custom tooltips, sub-menus, and other non-modal popups that display on hover and keyboard focus are examples of additional content covered by this criterion.
+This applies to content that appears in addition to the triggering interactive element itself.
+Since hidden interactive elements that are made visible on keyboard focus (such as links used to skip to another part of a :term[page]/:term[view]) do not present additional content they are not covered by this requirement.
 :::

-:::note
+:::example
-This applies to content that appears in addition to the triggering interactive element itself.
-Since hidden interactive elements that are made visible on keyboard focus (such as links used to skip to another part of a :term[view]) do not present additional content they are not covered by this requirement.
+Custom tooltips, sub-menus, and other non-modal popups that display on hover and keyboard focus.
 :::